jingfeng301/database/README.md

 # Dependencies

-Remember to update your DB credentials in .env
+Copy and paste .env.template to .env and update your DB credentials in .env

 ```
 pip install django django-environ mysqlclient